-Heather and Tracy from the Tertiary Education Commission have set up their Career and Job advice "pop-up" shop by the coffee cart in the Library.
+Heather and Tracy from the Tertiary Education Commission have set up their Career and Job advice "pop-up" shop near the Library entrance.

-From Monday 2 November for several weeks Rotorua jobseekers will have access to free career guidance from a Career Advice Pop-up shop, an exciting new collaboration between the Tertiary Education Commission and Rotorua Library, Te Aka Mauri.
+Rotorua jobseekers now have access to free career guidance from a Career Advice Pop-up shop, an exciting new collaboration between the Tertiary Education Commission and Rotorua Library, Te Aka Mauri.

 This short term, face-to-face initiative has been launched alongside a national over-the-phone personalised career guidance initiative as a part of the Government's response to the impacts of the COVID19 pandemic.

 "This service is aimed at people whose jobs have been affected by COVID-19.
 You might have lost your job and are looking for a new one, or your career path is now limited so you are looking to change directions or retrain," says TEC Chief Executive Tim Fowler.

 The pop-ups will focus on supporting people with initial advice from a career expert and direct them to over-the-phone personalised guidance.
 It is a walk-in service and you don't need to book a time to talk to a career expert.
 But you may need to wait until a career expert is free.
 The conversation could include:

 - How to transfer skills to other jobs.